metaclass-nl/filter-bundle/README.md

 // ...
 }
 ```
-<b>SECURITY WARNING</b>: do not use this option if the working of any of the extionsions
+<b>SECURITY WARNING</b>: do not use this option if the working of any of the extensions
 you use relies on INNER JOINS selecting only rows with NOT NULL values!

 In case you do not like FilterLogic messing with the joins you can make